From Edinburgh to Loch Ness: 5 Best Ways to Get There

 Getting to Loch Ness and back to Edinburgh via public transit in a day is certainly possible, but be prepared for a long day of travel.
 An average train journey from Edinburgh to Inverness takes up to 3.5 hours, plus an additional 30 minutes to an hour for the last leg of the trip to Loch Ness; this can vary depending on whether you take a local bus, a tour boat, or pick up a car rental.

 However, if you're planning on being away for a night or more, then the rail journey can certainly be worth it, especially when you factor in the spectacular sights along the way.
 Part of the fun of the train is the chance to travel across the famous Tay Rail Bridge, a mile-long feat of engineering constructed near Dundee in the late 1800s.
-The route also takes in the same great views of the Cairngorms.
+This popular route, widely considered one of the world's top train journeys by rail enthusiasts and travelers alike, also takes in the same great views of the Cairngorms.

 4. From Edinburgh to Loch Ness by Bus